 Interested in finding out how TBPM can help you locate and get the most out of your trailers?
 Get in touch directly to book a demonstration or speak to your account manager today.

 Why is it so important?

 A trailer’s brakes can be an essential factor in a vehicle’s road safety – and fuel efficiency – but the process of checking them can be a little more hands-on.

-In the UK, the DVSA introduced a range of measures around trailers for responsible fleet operators to follow within their Guide to Maintaining Roadworthiness document which outlines best practice for the maintenance of commercial vehicles.
-In relation to trailer braking performance, the Guide states “It is strongly advised that a calibrated roller brake tester (RBT) is used at each safety inspection” and “it is also best practice to test the vehicle or trailer in a laden condition”.
+In the UK, the DVSA maintains a set of standards for good maintenance of commercial vehicles in their Guide to Maintaining Roadworthiness document, outlining their best-practice recommendations for responsible fleet operators.
+This also contains guidance on trailer braking performance, stating that “It is strongly advised that a calibrated roller brake tester (RBT) is used at each safety inspection” and “it is also best practice to test the vehicle or trailer in a laden condition”.

 While maintaining fleet safety is one of an operators major concerns, these frequent rolling-road brake tests can present a significant cost to fleets in both vehicle downtime and the financial cost of quarterly testing.
 Electronic monitoring through vehicle telematics provides fleet operators a simple and cost-effective way to start tackling this issue head on.